Prometheus-X-association/lomct/docs/design-document.md

 **Features**:

 The LOMCT interacts with one or more Learning Records Stores.
 This LRS is deployed by an organization.
 Each organization will have its own metadata ecosystem, which can be shared at business model level in the dataspace.
 Data sent from the LOMCT to the LRS belongs to the organization holding the LRS.
 This implies :
+- The LRS linked to the LOMCT is connected to dataspace via the PDC (the LOMCT is not linked to the PDC).
 - The organization gives access to its LRS to the desired individuals.
-- Anyone with the LRS “source link” and “source basic auth” can post and view LRS metadata.
+- Anyone with the LRS “source link” and “source basic auth” can post and view LRS metadata (individual).
 - LOMCT does not manage the validation of edit proposals and reviews.
 Everything is sent to the targeted LRS with no particular status.
 - The organization must moderate edit proposals and reviews of its LRS.
 LOMCT does not offer this service.

 The Inokufu organization will offer an additional metadata moderation service.

 - **Submit metadata edit proposal of a Learning object (LO) by an individual** \
 Each Learning Object (video, article, podcast, …) is described by metadata: title, description, category, type, level, etc. Sometimes the metadata is wrong or missing.
-With LOMCT, each user can submit a metadata edit proposal.
+With LOMCT, each individual can submit a metadata edit proposal.
 Once the proposal has been sent, the individual cannot edit it.
 The only way to modify/delete this metadata is via the LRS, by the LRS holder.\
 	Path: \
 		- "The individual is confronted with a resource that has few or incorrect metadata" \
 		- "The individual opens the LOMCT" \
-		- "LOMCT asks for the username and bio (job/area of expertise) of the individual" \
+		- "If the individual does not have an account, he creates one for himself" \
 		- "Individual enters the url of the LO to edit" \
 		- "The individual submits his metadata edit proposal" \
 		- "LOMCT send the metadata edit proposal to the LO index (LRS), formatted as xAPI statement"

 - **Write a review of a LO by an individual** \
-The same Learning Object can be seen as relevant or not depending on the teacher point of view, his targeted learning outcome, his habits, etc. With LOMCT, each user can write his own review of the LO and explain why he finds it relevant or not for his needs.
+The same Learning Object can be seen as relevant or not depending on the teacher point of view, his targeted learning outcome, his habits, etc. With LOMCT, each individual can write his own review of the LO and explain why he finds it relevant or not for his needs.
 Once the review has been sent, the individual cannot edit it.
 The only way to modify/delete the review is via the LRS by the LRS owner.
 On the other hand, if the individual sends a new review, this is the one that will be displayed.
 This does not overwrite the old review, but renders it obsolete. \
 	Path:  \
 		- "The individual is confronted with a resource that he wants to add a review" \
 		- "The individual opens the LOMCT" \
-		- "LOMCT asks for the username and bio (job/area of expertise) of the individual" \
+		- "If the individual does not have an account, he creates one for himself." \
 		- "Individual enters the url of the LO to add a review" \
 		- "The individual submits his review" \
 		- "LOMCT send the review to the LO index (LRS), formatted as xAPI statement"

 - **Visualize all metadata edit proposals and reviews associated to a LO** \
 Thanks to LOMCT, many metadata edit proposals and reviews will be collected for each LO.
 All these data are stored as xAPI statements in a LRS.
-With LOMCT, each user can see all the metadata edit proposals and reviews associated with a LO, made by all others users connected to the same LRS.  \
+With LOMCT, each individual can see all the metadata edit proposals and reviews associated with a LO, made by all others individuals connected to the same LRS.  \
 	Path:  \
+		- "The individual opens the LOMCT" \
-		- "Individual enters the url of the LO to edit" \
+		- "Individual enters the url of the LO to visualize" \
 		- "LOMCT send request to LO index (LRS)" \
-		- "LOMCT also shows metadata edit proposals and reviews linked to this LO" \
+		- "LOMCT display informations, metadata edit proposals and reviews linked to this LO" \
-		- "Authors of the metadata edit proposals and reviews are shown with username and bio (job/area of expertise)"

 ### Technical usage scenarios